National AEM Center Seeks State Partners for 2020-2024 AEM Cohort

 - Participation of leadership from three school districts.
 Select at least one district with high needs schools, including those in rural areas of your state and/or with a high percentage of students from low-income families or traditionally underserved populations.

 - Evidence of capacity to convene and sustain a state interagency collaborative with representation from early childhood, higher education, workforce development, and families.

 - Agreement to fulfill the responsibilities of an AEM State.

 For the purpose of scaling technical assistance products and services nationally, our intent is to form a cohort of states that represents wide-ranging demographics, including population, geographic region, socioeconomic status, race, disability, ethnicity, and English proficiency.
 We will also consider differences in state-level instructional materials procurement (e.g., state adoption, non-adoption, and #GoOpen).
 Our goal of a diverse cohort will be a factor in the final selection of states.

 Ready to Apply?

-The deadline for applying is Friday, May 1, 2020.
-Notifications of decision will be sent by Friday, June 5, 2020.
+The deadline for applying is Wednesday, July 1, 2020 (extended deadline).
 A PDF version of the application is available for reference.

 About the AEM Center